MicrosoftDocs/intellicode/docs/intellicode-visual-studio-code.md

 The Visual Studio Code IntelliCode extension is supported on version 1.25.1 and later of Visual Studio Code.

 ## Q. Which version of Java do I need to get AI-assisted IntelliSense for Java?
-You will need Java 8 Update 151 or higher
+You will need Java 8 Update 151 or higher.

+If you try previous Java 8 versions you will see an error "java.security.InvalidKeyException: Illegal key size", and IntelliCode AI-assisted IntelliSense recommendations won't work.

 ## See also